jharwell/sierra/docs/src/usage/pipeline.rst

 - Videos built from captured experimental output .csv files.

+SIERRA also has a rich model framework allowing you to run arbitrary models, generate data, and plot it on the same figure as empirical results, automatically.
+See :ref:`ln-sierra-tutorials-project-models` for details.

 For some examples, see the "Generating Deliverables" section of :xref:`2022-aamas-demo`.
 See :ref:`ln-sierra-usage-vc` for details about rendering capabilities.